Ample make this bed

 |Only extant photo of Emily*|

-Hey, at least we learned iambic pentameter from it, but we weren’t told to pay any special attention to “kindly” in that context, or even to think about what not being able to stop for death meant, or the meanings of the poem as a whole, for that matter.
+Hey, at least we learned iambic pentameter from it, but we weren’t told to pay any special attention to “kindly” in that context, or even to think about the meaning of not being able to stop for death, or the meanings of the poem as a whole, for that matter.

 Emily’s stock didn’t go up much when I got to high school and Mrs. Faught read the same poem through her half-frames attached to her neck with a delicate silver chain.
 She taught us that we should like Dickinson a lot because she was one of our great poets.
 Here, she said, listen: